 Solution 3: Sourcing the shade plants.
 During our skull-hunting trips to Kobey’s Swap Meet, we would often pass by an unnamed tent bursting with shade plants.
 One day we stepped inside, and jackpot!
 Not only was there a wide variety of sun-shunning species, the plants were very healthy and at bargain-basement prices of $6 to $8 per pot.
 Considering we needed 16 to 20 plants, budget was a major consideration.
 We’re now on a first-name basis with owner Jose, who advised using potting mix and keeping the soil moist, with good drainage.

 Solution 4: Plotting the Woolly Pocket grid.
 Back at home, we needed to plot out our Woolly Pockets across the abovementioned 7-foot-wide by 6-foot-high wall.
-Woolly Pocket’s instructions recommend creating a 22-inch by 13-inch grid to ensure a lush wall.
+Woolly Pocket’s instructions recommend creating a 22-inch by 13-inch grid to ensure a lush wall, a robust vertical garden.
 On an 84-inch-wide wall, three columns would only cover 66″ (too narrow) and four columns would cover 88″ (too wide).
 Our solution was to space out three columns of pockets and rely on our voluptuous plants to fill in the gaps!
 Our center column would have only two Woolly Pockets because the table would interfere with the bottom two.
 That’s a total of 10 pockets.

 After laying out the grid on the blank wall, we realized that we were two pockets short and found ourselves smack dab in the middle of the Great Wally One Shortage of 2013; not a single online company, not one, had the black Wally One in stock before July 9th.
 (This project was taking place in mid-June.)
 One call, however, to our favorite San Diego home/garden design store, Pigment, yielded our 11th-hour source for the final two pockets. $40 each.